alykhank/resume/resume.md

 * Implemented new features in Sentinel (using Java, Vaadin/GWT, MySQL/Hibernate) including:
 	* Alerts section to display policy violations with archival and commenting functionality
 	* Device enrollment emails with customization of templates and dynamic fields
-	* Application Vault to display installed applications on enrolled devices, allow for filtering, blacklisting
+	* Application Vault to display installed apps on enrolled devices, allow filtering/blacklisting
-* Used Eclipse, vim, ant, svn, git, and bash extensively for development
+* Collaborated with Fixmo's Developer Team using agile scrum framework, git, svn, and ant

 ##### Software Engineering in Test, Fixmo Inc.
 ###### Toronto, ON (May 2012 &mdash; August 2012)